Packaging Corp of America (PKG)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of Packaging Corp Of America has shown some fluctuations over the past eight quarters.
+Packaging Corp of America's cash ratio has shown fluctuations over the past few years, ranging from a high of 1.38 in June 2020 to a low of 0.46 in December 2022.
 The cash ratio measures the company's ability to cover its short-term liabilities with its cash and cash equivalents.
+A higher cash ratio indicates a stronger ability to meet short-term obligations.

 Peer comparison